 Knowledgeable Lawyers Help You Understand Elder Abuse Laws in California

 The California Elder Abuse and Dependent Adult Civil Protection Act intends to protect seniors from fraud and abuse.
-The elder abuse attorneys at our San Jose firm are knowledgeable about the statute.
-The statute prohibits the following behaviors directed at anyone 65 or older:
+Elder abuse laws in California prohibit the following behaviors directed at anyone 65 or older:

-- Physical abuse: Signs of physical abuse are not always obvious.
+- Physical elder abuse.
+Signs of physical abuse are not always obvious.
 It is important to know which clues to recognize.
-Physical abuse ranges from overmedicating seniors to assaulting them.
+Physical elderly abuse ranges from overmedicating seniors to assaulting them.

-- Neglect and endangerment: Neglect and endangerment occur when an elderly person is deprived of basic necessities or is exposed to unnecessary risks.
+- Elder neglect and endangerment.
+Neglect and endangerment occur when an elderly person is deprived of basic necessities or is exposed to unnecessary risks.
 Examples of nursing home neglect include dehydration and malnutrition.

-- Financial exploitation: Financial exploitation includes theft or misuse of assets.
+- Financial elder abuse.
+Financial elder abuse may include theft or misuse of assets.

 Attorneys for Elder Abuse Victims in San Jose, San Francisco and Sacramento